sanath-Sunkad/ReactMemberListApp/README.md

 Required to host a mock API for the json file
 ### `json-server --watch filename.json --port 3004`
-To run mock API which will host the api at [http://localhost:3004](http://localhost:3004) In this project TestJSON.json is hoste and creats list of API at [http://localhost:3004/members](http://localhost:3004/members)
+To run mock API which will host the api at [http://localhost:3004](http://localhost:3004) In this project TestJSON.json is hosted and creats list of API at [http://localhost:3004/members](http://localhost:3004/members)

 In the project directory, you can run: